Jarmo Myllys: Return from the NHL

-In 1992 Myllys joined the 1 Divisioona team KooKoo, which located in Kouvola.
-After one season with KooKoo Myllys went to Lukko and stayed there for the 1993–1994 season.
-After his second season since his return in Finland, Myllys signed to Swedish Elitserien team Luleå HF.
+In 1992 Myllys joined the 1 Divisioona team KooKoo.
+After one season with KooKoo, Myllys moved to Lukko and stayed there for the 1993–1994 season.
+After his second season since his return in Finland, Myllys signed with Swedish Elitserien team Luleå HF.

 Myllys established himself as a star in Sweden, staying with Luleå for 7 seasons (1994–2001).
 During that time Myllys won several awards and played twice in the Elitserien all-star game.
 Myllys also scored two goals in two Elitserien games, which is a rare feat for a goaltender.
-Myllys returned to Finland in 2001, however.
+Myllys returned to Finland in 2001.

-Jarmo Myllys was signed by Espoo Blues in 2001.
+Jarmo Myllys signed with Espoo Blues in 2001.
 He played with the Blues for 2 seasons (2001–2003) with little success.
-After his time with the Blues, Myllys moved to near his birthplace in order to play with SaiPa and played there for the 2003–2004 season.
+After his time with the Blues, Myllys moved closer to his hometown in order to play with SaiPa and played there for the 2003–2004 season.
 Myllys played in Elitserien with HV71 in the playoffs, then returned to SaiPa for his final season.
 Myllys retired from professional ice hockey after the 2004–2005 season.